Lenovo is open and ready for business with System x

 The following documents are other useful references:

-- IBM US Announcement Letter for the Cisco Nexus B22 Fabric Extender for IBM Flex System
+- US Announcement Letter for the Cisco Nexus B22 Fabric Extender for Flex System

-- IBM Redbooks product guides for IBM Flex System servers and options
+- Lenovo Press product guides for Flex System servers and options

 - Configuration and Options Guide